RyanBHuynh/RyanBHuynh.github.io/about.md

 Hi there!

 I'm Ryan Huynh, a computer science student at the University of Missouri.
-Here is where I plan on writing introductions to computer science concepts and hosting personal projects.
+On my website, I have introductions to computer science concepts.

 In my free time, I enjoy running, reading, learning new languages, and hanging out with others.